 - A health vulnerability assessment of 160 homeless people told us that there is a health crisis that is keeping people homeless in Chinatown.

 - We now know beyond doubt that more than 85% of those we serve require a mental health intervention, an addiction intervention, or both.

 - More than 60% require medical attention.
 And nearly 50% are between the ages of 46-59, too old to be competitive in the job market, too young to receive social security retirement.

-- The pilot Chinatown Health Services Center will open in October, and will meet many of the most immediate needs of the homeless, such has medical, out-patient mental health, HIV & Hepatitis C counseling and referrals to treatment, and Monterey County Whole Person Care.
+- The pilot Chinatown Health Services Center opened in October 2016, and meets many of the most immediate needs of the homeless, such has medical, out-patient mental health, HIV & Hepatitis C counseling and referrals to treatment, and Monterey County Whole Person Care.

 Of course, we don't provide all these services ourselves.
-We proudly serve with the City of Salinas, Monterey County Health Services and a score of nonprofit service providers, like Housing Authority of the County of Monterey, Community Human Services, and Door to Hope.
+We proudly serve with the City of Salinas, Monterey County Health Services and a score of nonprofit service providers, like Housing Authority of the County of Monterey, Community Human Services, and Access Support Network.